Brendan Randall

 3. How variation and severity of abiotic stressors impact soybean production and biological communities across spatiotemporal scales

-In my first chapter, I found interactive effects between genetic variation within rhizobia strain populations and drought on soybean plant trait expression (Fig. 1) and that this has consequences for feeding by insect herbivores.
-Additionally, I found interactive effects between rhizobia strain identity and drought on caterpillar growth rates.
+In my first chapter, I found interactive effects between genetic variation within rhizobial strain populations and drought on soybean plant trait expression (Fig. 1) and that this has consequences for feeding by insect herbivores (Fig. 2).
+Additionally, I found interactive effects between rhizobial strain identity and drought on caterpillar growth rates.
 This work shows that the microbial partner a plant associates with has consequences for insect feeding and growth at higher trophic levels.
 This work is currently being prepared for publication and will be available soon!
-Stay tuned for more work coming soon from my other chapters as I complete the last year and a half of my program.
-The goal of my research in applied contexts is to develop targeted rhizobia inoculants for growers that harness beneficial effects to plants under stress.
+Stay tuned for more work coming soon from my other chapters!

 Cannibalism and Chemical Ecology